emadde/ProductCategories/README.md

 Hi,

 All of the framework has been built out for you.
-Please look at the [Products and Categories for DTCC.pdf] (Products and Categories for DTCC.pdf) for what fields are being asked of you.
+Please look at the [Products and Categories for DTCC.pdf](Products and Categories for DTCC.pdf) for what fields are being asked of you.
 Use the basic CRUD Repo methods to build our your service.

 * Yes nothing will work right now.
 * Yes there are errors, you need to fix them.